Gyokukou Shudei Hiramarukin Tataki Tea Pot

 Tradition in Every Pour – Tokoname × Kutani Teapot with Artisan Detailing

-Presented in a refined gift box, this piece makes an exceptional gift for tea connoisseurs, cultural enthusiasts, or anyone who appreciates the harmonious blend of art and function.
+Presented in a refined gift box, this piece is an exceptional gift for tea connoisseurs, cultural enthusiasts, or anyone who appreciates a harmonious blend of art and function.
+Bring home a work of legacy that balances beauty with purpose, ensuring each cup brewed brings joy and connection.

 Product Information